rbong/rhcsa-open-guide/exam-checklist.md

 * [ ] Provide persistent storage for container data by mounting a directory from the container host inside a running container.
 * [ ] Start, stop, and check the status of a container as a system service.

-## Red Hate Certified System Administrator Exam Study Points
+## Red Hate Certified System Administrator Exam Study Points Checklist

 This checklist is based on the [EX200 Study Points](https://www.redhat.com/en/services/training/ex200-red-hat-certified-system-administrator-rhcsa-exam?section=Objectives).